A Strong and Simple Deep Learning Baseline for BCI MI Decoding: conclusion

-In this appendix, we provide additional results we obtain during our experiments.
-We also include, in Section~\ref{app:tune_hyperparam}, guidelines on how to choose the right parameters for the use of EEG-SimpleConv regarding your needs.
+In this appendices, we provide additional results we obtain during our experiments.
+We also include, in Appendix~\ref{app:tune_hyperparam}, guidelines on how to choose the right parameters for the use of EEG-SimpleConv regarding your needs.